 In the summer you’ll have to book in advance almost every aspect of your trip, from a table to a restaurant to tickets for your favorite museum.
 This is not the case in winter.
 In winter Barcelona is a crowd-free city, queues almost disappeared and hospitality services are hassle-free.
 Still, if you plan to visit the main sites – like the masterpieces of Gaudi – we recommend buying tickets in advance.

 Low season means good deals and lower prices.
-Accommodation and touristic services offer discounts and promotions.
+Accommodation and touristic services offer discounts and promotions to everybody who wants to visit Barcelona in winter.
 Find yours and save money!

 Lots of Events

 Barcelona in autumn and winter is full of events.
 Music events like Voll Damm Jazz Festival, film festivals like In-Edit Festival, Sitges Film Festival and audiovisual festivals like Mira Digital Arts are just a few events worth participating.